neil-sabol/bananm.org/content/page/membership.md

 <section class="middle-content">
 	<h2>Membership</h2>
-	<p><a class="button" href="https://mkt.com/bel-air-neighborhood-association">Buy or renew online</a></p>
+	<p><a class="button" href="https://mkt.com/bel-air-neighborhood-association">Join / Donate</a></p>
+	<p>Your membership support is very important!
+Donation is voluntary for all members (residential and business), but it is greatly appreciated.
+The suggested
-	<p>Residental membership in the Bel-Air Neighborhood Association is $10/year - May 1 through April 30.
-Business
+	residental membership donation to the Bel-Air Neighborhood Association is $10/year - May 1 through April 30.
+The suggested business membership donation is
-	membership is $25/year for the same period.</p>
+	$25/year for the same period.</p>
 	<p>
-	Your membership support is very important.
-BANA is supported entirely through memberships.
-Your membership helps to pay for:
+	BANA is supported entirely through membership donations.
+Your donations help to pay for:
 	<ul>
 		<li>-- Annual web-hosting fees for banaNM.org</li>
 		<br />